Three centuries in three days

 Through a difficult work, which lasted for more than a year, he managed to gather many of those who stood for decades on remote shores, to delight the inhabitants of Arad and the guests with a series of happenings dedicated to the event and to show everyone that Arad deserves to be visited.

 The event has been long prepared to fully promote the cultural, economic and touristic values of Arad.
-Each participant received a map in which he had the three-day program, a book that talks about Aaron Chorin, the great reforming rabbi of our city, the Arad map and many popularizing materials of our county, such as the Green arrow – the first electric train in Romania – and the Wine Route.
+Each participant received a map in which he had the three-day program, a book that talks about Aaron Chorin, the great reforming rabbi of our city, the Arad map and many popularizing materials of our county, such as the Green arrow – the first electric train in Romania – and the Road of the Wine.

 In order to organize the event, the Community received financial support from the City Hall, County Council, JDC and FCER.